 Make sure the people you are dealing with are licensed.
 You can call your state insurance department to check their background.
 This simple step may help avoid fraud or other issues.

 Once you have a buyer, you'll need to have the following information ready:

 - The type of life insurance policy you have; if you have term life insurance, you may also want to find out if you can convert it to a universal life or whole life policy

 - Personal information such as your health and medical history, and any other facts that may speak to the value of your policy

 - The cash surrender value of the policy

 - How many years premiums will have to be paid for

-- Shop around to get the most value for your policy, if you don't feel comfortable with the deal, hold off until you get proper advice.
-The Life Insurance Settlement Organization is a good resource that may be able to help you.
+You should also shop around to get the best price; if you don't feel good about the deal, and think you may be able to secure a better offer, hold off until you get proper advice.
+The Life Insurance Settlement Organization (LISA) is a non-profit resource that may be able to help you.

-- Selling your life insurance policy may incur fees.
+Selling your life insurance policy may also incur fees.
 Review offers from several buyers or life settlement brokers and compare what costs will be involved.

-- If you are looking to take a settlement to finance something specific, beware that if you have debts, your debtors may be able to come after these funds.
-Make sure you understand how that could work.
+If you are looking to take a settlement in order to finance something specific, beware that if you have debts, your creditor may be able to come after these funds.
+This will take priority over anything you have planned to use the funds for on your own.
+Make sure you're aware of all the ways that could work.